Pecnut/course-intro-to-cpp/README.md

 2. Type `g++` and press Enter.
 3. If you get the error `g++: fatal error: no input files`, then you are good to go.
 If you get a different message, you don't have a C++ compiler installed and should continue following these instructions.
 4. To install the compiler, follow the instructions [on this YouTube video](https://www.youtube.com/watch?v=sXW2VLrQ3Bs).
 Is this awkward?
 Yes.
 Is it worth it?
 Yes!
-5. Check that it works by following steps 1--3 above. **If you get any other message, come to the pre-class drop-in session.**
+5. Check that it works by following steps 1--3 above.

-**If you have difficulties, come to the pre-class drop-in session.**

 #### Instructions for Windows (college machine)